-Diligent South Carolina Attorney Representing Clients in Money Laundering Cases
+Diligent South Carolina Attorney Defends Clients in Money Laundering Cases

-- Placement.
-In placement, the cash produced from illegal activities gets placed into a bank or brokerage account, or some sort of legitimate business.
+- Placement/structuring — In placement or structuring, the cash produced from illegal activities gets placed into a bank or brokerage account or some sort of legitimate business.
 The money then gets transferred into money orders or traveler’s checks so that it can be spent.

-- Layering.
-This stage is where the process begins to get a bit more complicated.
-In the layering process, the alleged launderer moves money around to different areas, creating a variety of layers so that the money’s original source cannot be discovered.
+- Layering — At this stage, the process begins to get a bit more complicated.
+The alleged launderer moves money around to different areas, creating a variety of layers so that the money’s original source cannot be discovered.
 The money could go to multiple accounts or banks, multiple businesses, trusts and more.
 It could even get transferred to different countries.
 In many cases, people sell the goods they bought with the laundered money to create a longer paper trail.

 - Integration — This is the final stage of most money laundering schemes and involves putting the money back into the economy.
 At this point, the money is seen as “clean” and can be used for purchasing legitimate assets and services.
 At this stage, it is much more difficult for law enforcement to find the original source of the money.